2016 Article, updated October 2017

 Avoiding problems with “clear days” or “at least ‘x’ days”

 Those giving notice of meetings should be aware that mail is sometimes (some might argue, often) delayed, and some members will argue that they should receive “x” actual clear days notice of meetings (and some rules may well have that meaning).
 To avoid such arguments, it is sensible always to try to give more than the minimum period of notice.
-It should also be noted that a rule such as “The failure for any reason of any member to receive such notice shall not invalidate the meeting or its proceedings” has been held not to cure any deficiency in a meeting notice period (as in Reeves & Hartstone v Pauanui Sports and Recreational Club Inc, , CIV-2010-419-1599, 16 December 2010).
+It should also be noted that a rule such as “The failure for any reason of any member to receive such notice shall not invalidate the meeting or its proceedings” has been held not to cure substantial non-compliance in a meeting notice, being “the primary obligation …, which is to give a stipulated period of notice to all members” (as in Reeves & Hartstone v Pauanui Sports and Recreational Club Inc, , CIV-2010-419-1599, Hamilton, 16 December 2010 at – discussed in Clear days – Trouble at the Courts – anyone for tennis? ).

 Where a number of “clear days” or “at least ‘x’ days” notice of the meeting are required to be given to members it is best to assume that the period of notice does not include the date the notice of meeting is posted or sent or the date of the meeting itself (Re Drury Coal Co Ltd (No 2) (1908) 28 NZLR 107, Re Amalgamated Distributors Ltd NZLR 648, and Queen City Residential Ltd v Patterson Co-Partners Architects Ltd 3 NZLR 307), noting that the exact wording of the rule may affect the interpretation (Body Corporate 166208 v Temple 88 Ltd NZHC 848).
 Fractions of a day should also be ignored (Cerissi Design & Marketing Ltd v Australian Rugby Union Ltd 3 NZLR 208).
 Even where the expression “clear days” or “at least ‘x’ days” is not used, the same principles may well apply (Mount Oxide Mines Ltd v Gould (1915) 15 SR (NSW) 290).